cbraudo/qdbmp/README.md

 ## Overview

 QDBMP (Quick n' Dirty BMP) is a minimalistic cross-platform C library for handling BMP image files.

- QDBMP (Quick n' Dirty BMP) is a minimalistic cross-platform C library for handling BMP image files.
 The library is extremely lightweight - it consists of just two small files and has no dependencies other than the standard C library.
 It is intended to provide small applications with basic image I/O capabilities by utilizing the widely used BMP image format.

 The library is written entirely in C, and is highly portable.
 It explicitly handles endianness issues and uses no OS-specific code.